roboRIO Web Dashboard

 The roboRIO web dashboard is a webpage built into the roboRIO that can be used for checking status and updating settings of the roboRIO.

-Users may encounter issues using IE (compatibility) or Edge (mDNS site access).
+Users may encounter issues using IE (compatibility).
 Alternate browsers such as Google Chrome or Mozilla Firefox are recommended for the best experience.

 Opening the WebDash